All Episodes

 Certainly not responsive to who I actually am.

-That was eight years ago, that one of the things that we are seeing in the wake of Charlie Kirk's death, is no one is putting up with it.
+That was eight years ago, that one of the things that we are seeing in the wake of Charlie Kirk's death is no one is putting up with it.

 And of course, that's going in, that's veering into utterly inappropriate responses, right?

-No, that's that's not what we do.
+No, no, that's not what we do.

-Yeah, it it can't continue.
+Yeah, it can't continue.

-Um which brings me to the next element here.
+Which brings me to the next element here.

 I've heard some of the people who are celebrating Charlie's death specifically draw a connection that stops me in my tracks.